Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 This travel guide to Kuala Lumpur cites a few known scams to look out for.
 One that you might encounter first after stepping out of the airport is the taxi scam.
 Before going for a taxi ride, make sure that the cabbie agrees to a metered ride or you may also book your ride through Uber.

 Another safety tip is to look out for pickpockets and riding-on-tandem snatchers.
-Make sure to keep your valuable close and secure.
-Another known scam are fake monks or donation seekers.
+Make sure to keep your valuables close and secure.
+Another known scam is fake monks or donation seekers.
 Don’t fall for this trick, just politely decline.

 Where To Stay In Kuala Lumpur